-Others, however, see integration as a multicultural process.
+Others, however, see integration as a multicultural process of cultural blending.
 It’s not just the immigrants who adapt according to the host society; instead, the immigrants also reshape the host society by bringing their experiences and values.
 This leads to a diverse cultural world.
 (Nathan, 1964)

 Social Integration Examples